-Wherever your interest lies, this course will develop your drawing skills and give you the chance to work towards creating a portfolio to present to a publisher.
+Wherever your interest lies, this course will hone your drawing skills and give you the chance to create a portfolio to impress a potential publisher.
 We will set group and individual projects according to your needs.
-You'll also enjoy one-to-one tuition, including guidance on selected texts and writing for children.
+A visit from a practising illustrator will give you inspiration and insight, as well as providing a short demonstration on the possibilities of incorporating digital processes to your working practice.
+You’ll enjoy one-on-one tuition, with guidance on selected texts and writing for children.
+Past students have featured among the prize winners of the Macmillan Children’s Book Competition and the V&A Inspired By Competition.
 Please bring examples of your work, even if from another field, to class.

-At the end of the course you will have an understanding how you could develop your abilities as an illustrator and what is required in order to show a portfolio to a publisher.
-You will aim to complete a series of illustrations or a 32 page dummy and some finished artwork for a picture book.
+At the end of the course you will have an understanding of how you could develop your abilities as an illustrator and what is required in order to show a portfolio to a publisher.
+You will aim to complete a series of illustrations or have developed ideas and some finished artwork for a picture book.

 Who Should Attend